NuMCMCTools/NuMCMCTools/README.md

 splittings.
 For more information on the parameterization see the [PDG review on neutrino mixing](https://pdg.lbl.gov/2024/web/viewer.html?file=../reviews/rpp2024-rev-neutrino-mixing.pdf).

+### Priors
 Each parameter has some prior set by the original analyzers.
-The format of this information is a TList containing a TNamed for each branch, which specifies the name of the branch and its prior.
+The format of this information is a `TList` object named `priors`, containing a `TNamed` for each branch, which specifies the name of the branch and its prior.

 The priors are specified as:
 1. `Uniform`